 On to the Marine game, which is clearly the focus.
 The Alien and Predator games feel like side bonuses or afterthoughts by comparison.
 You play as Pvt.
 Lance J. Lewis – I’m guessing a Rebellion in-joke – who has just come off an automated sentence in the cryo-brig for punching an officer.
 It’s a familiar plot device that I assume is meant to make you a bad ass lone wolf who doesn’t play by the rules (though your punishment is… a nap?), but it also conveniently leaves you as the last human alive on a station full of extraterrestrial meanies.

-You find a shotgun about two steps from where you start, and must find the rest of your arsenal around the station.
-Unlike the other two games, Marine weapons absolutely require ammo and you’ll constantly need to search for supplies.
-It makes this game much more of an exercise in survival horror – compared to the action focus of nearly every other Aliens game – and it fits the theme as tightly as a facehugger on a blue collar worker.
+You find a shotgun about two steps from where you start, then must find the rest of your arsenal around the station.
+Unlike the other two games, Marine weapons absolutely require ammo.
+Even that initial shotgun takes it, and you’re completely defenseless if you run out.
+The search for supplies is most of the Marine’s game, making this much more of an exercise in survival horror – compared to the action focus of nearly every other Aliens game – and it fits the theme as tightly as a facehugger on a blue collar worker.

 Or, it’s a training simulation, so you probably just get a stamp or something.